-In 2012, Nick Olson and Lilah Horwitz quit their jobs for a time to build a West Virginia mountain hideaway cabin, a tiny summer house made with recycled windows.
+Nick Olson and Lilah Horwitz quit their jobs for a time to build a small architecture mountain hideaway cabin in West Virginia, a tiny summer glass house made with recycled windows.
 This is the result.

 Big Windows, Tiny House